 5. Before Modern Psychiatry, There was Concern for Soldiers’ Minds

 Men who suffered from shell shock were often called troublemakers and told to just “get a grip.”
-As time went on, the new field of psychiatry had begun to understand that shell shock was a condition with a known cause that could be treated.
+As time went on, the new field of psychiatry began to understand that shell shock was a condition with a known cause that could be treated.

-Rev. Robert Eadie, a forward thinking, Canadian, Presbyterian pastor, knew that when the war ended, soldiers’ minds needed attention.
+Rev. Robert Eadie, a forward thinking Canadian and Presbyterian pastor, knew that when the war ended, soldiers’ minds needed attention.
 He was concerned the soldiers returning from Europe would suffer from depression.
-They would need jobs and to be taken care of.
-Canada had promised it would look after these men and in 1918 it was time to fulfill that promise, Eadie said.
+They needed jobs and to be taken care of.
+Eadie said.
+Canada had promised it would look after these men and in 1918 it was time to fulfill that promise, he said.